 Unexpected Historical Facts About Barcelona

 If you love filling your factbook with history facts, you’re in for a treat.
-We’ve prepared 5 unexpected historical facts about Barcelona in the section below.
+We’ve prepared several surprising historical facts about Barcelona in the section below.

 - The Eiffel Tower could have been erected in Barcelona.
 That’s one of the most fun facts about Barcelona by far.
 Gustave Eiffel initially pitched the monument proposal to Barcelona’s authorities.
 Sadly, they rejected the project because it was too “radical” and didn’t fit well into the city’s architecture.
 Imagine what Barcelona would have looked like with the steel tower dominating its skyline.
-Or even better – how Paris would have looked like without it?
+Or even better – how Paris would have looked without it?

 - Some theories argue that Barcelona is older than Rome.
 There’s one in particular that says Hercules may have founded the Catalan city 400 years before Rome was incepted.
 While we can’t claim anything for sure, that’s certainly one of the most interesting facts about Barcelona.